 Talking to young people

 Explain your views on alcohol and other drugs and use the facts to back them up.
-Let them know your rules, and the consequences for breaking them.
-Help them develop ways of managing situations where their friends are using alcohol or drugs and they don’t want to be embarrassed by not taking part.
+Establish clear rules and consequences for breaking them.

 Alcohol & young people

 Adolescence is a time when positive steps can be taken to reduce the potential for alcohol related harms.

 It’s natural to worry and wonder what you can do to help keep your child safe as they encounter alcohol and other drugs in their party scene.